TatoSoftware/Photos-Metadata-Export/README.md

 # Photos-Metadata-Export
-Export Photo Metadata from the Apple Photos App on a MAC Extract metadata from a selection of Apple Photos
+Export Photo Metadata from the Apple Photos App on a MAC

 	Write The Metadata Into The "Apple Script Output" file in comma delimited format each photo can generate multiple rows in the output file, one for each keyword